How to manage Health and Safety for employees working from home

 – Relevant insurance

-This is done is required highlight at the onset any possible health and safety areas of concern whilst working from home.
+This is required to highlight at the onset any possible health and safety areas of concern whilst working from home.
 It is the employer’s responsibility to make sure all their employees have the appropriate equipment needed to effectively carry out their role, however, it is the employee’s responsibility to resolve any ‘home related’ issues that are highlighted from the assessment.

 What are the health and safety requirements for working from home?